MicrosoftDocs/dataexplorer-docs/data-explorer/connect-odbc.md

 > [!VIDEO https://www.youtube.com/embed/qA5wxhrOwog]

-Alternatively, follow the steps to [configure the ODBC data source](#configure-the-odbc-data-source).
+Alternatively, follow the steps to [Connection to Azure Data Explorer](#connection-to-azure-data-explorer).

 > [!NOTE]
 > We recommend using dedicated connectors for Azure Data Explorer whenever possible.
 For a list of available connectors, see [Connectors overview](connector-overview.md).